rht-labs/lodestar-deployment/README.md

 Lodestar is not a single application, but a collection of components (or services) that all add up to a working system.
 Those services might be versioned separately from one another.
 Therefore, a "deployment of Lodestar" is really a manifest of the versions of its constituent components that are known to work well with each other.

-Manifests for respective components live in `bootstrap/patches/` directory:
+Kustomize patches for respective components live in `bootstrap/patches/` directory:

 Example file, where `v1.3.1` is target version, `bootstrap/patches/lodestar-backend.yaml`: